By Taylor Haelterman

 Offshore wind could generate three-quarters of Michigan’s predicted electricity use for 2050 with full electrification, according to the report.

-Full electrification means switching the state to electric power entirely — from buildings to transportation to industry, said Hannah Reed, the co-author of the report.
+Full electrification means switching the state to electric power entirely — from buildings to transportation to industry, said Hannah Read, the co-author of the report.

 The next closest Great Lakes state in 2050 coastal power generation potential is Wisconsin at 27%, according to the report.

 This potential is technical potential, which means it’s the total energy generation possible from wind in that area.
-That doesn’t mean all that energy would necessarily be harvested, said Reed who is Environment America’s Go Big on Offshore Wind program associate.
+That doesn’t mean all that energy would necessarily be harvested, said Reed who is the Environment America Research & Policy Center’s Go Big on Offshore Wind program associate.

 “We say technical potential specifically because it’s just that — it’s potential,” she said.
 “We’re not necessarily saying that we should develop all this offshore wind.
 We’re just saying this is what is there, and this is what we could be using.